ruru-lyy/Loan_Prediction_Model/README.md

 ### Prerequisites
 - Python 3.x
-- Git

 ### Steps
-1. Download the repository as a zip file from this [this link](https://github.com/ruru-lyy/Loan_Prediction_Model/archive/refs/heads/main.zip).
+1. Download the repository as a zip file from this [link](https://github.com/ruru-lyy/Loan_Prediction_Model/archive/refs/heads/main.zip).

 2. Extract the downloaded zip file to a directory of your choice.